dpuntos/VonNeumann_NET_Maui_Simulator/README.md

 # VonNeumann_NET_Maui_Simulator
 Application developed in C# .NET Maui wich implements a simple Von Neumann architecture simulator.
 ## Description
-John von Neumann defined a first design of computer architectures.
+John Von Neumann defined a first design of computer architectures.
 It has some complexity but is perfect for introducing to the knowledge of modern computers.<br>
 There is a lot of information about this computer and multiple simulators to understand how it works.
 However, the objective of this small project is develop a simulator with .NET Maui wich works for multiple platforms (Windows, Android, IOs...) and of course, have fun!